The tournament will return to Boise for the ninth time in 2018

 Since his arrival, Coyle has hired five head coaches, including head football coach Bryan Harsin and head men's and women's track and field and cross country coach Corey Ihmels.

 Ihmels, a two-time Big 12 Coach of Year from Iowa State University, guided the Broncos' women's outdoor track team to an eighth-place finish at the NCAA Championships in his first year, the highest finish in school history.
 He then guided the women's cross country team to an 11th-place finish at the 2014 NCAA Championship, also the highest finish for the program in school history.

 In Harsin's first year, he guided the Bronco football team to the 2014 Mountain West Championship - the school's first outright league title since 2009 - and to the 2014 Vizio Fiesta Bowl.
 Harsin was also named a finalist for the Eddie Robinson Coach of the Year Award.

 The Broncos have won multiple conference championships, including football, women's gymnastics, women's swimming and diving and men's tennis.
 Several teams have advanced to NCAA postseason play, including men's basketball, women's basketball, women's gymnastics, men's tennis, wrestling, and men's and women's cross country and track and field.

-Additionally, the department successfully negotiated home-and-home football games with Florida State University, the University of Virginia, Oklahoma State University and the University of Cincinnati.
+The department successfully negotiated home-and-home football games with Florida State University, the University of Virginia, Oklahoma State University and Oregon State University.